-With the sale of the business, the business owner will need to expand the advisor team to obtain the best result Qualified appraiser While the investment banker values the business for sale, gifts to family members, charity or irrevocable trusts potentially requires a qualified appraisal for tax purposes.
+Qualified appraiser While the investment banker values the business for sale, gifts to family members, charity or irrevocable trusts potentially requires a qualified appraisal for tax purposes.
 Qualified appraisers may value the business for the purpose of making gifts, taking into account any valuation discounts that may be available on the transfer of a closely held business interest under the Internal Revenue Code.1 By potentially discounting the value of the closely held business, transfers of those business interests may result in estate, gift and GST tax savings, to be discussed in more detail herein.
 Financial advisor Closely held business owners tend to invest most of their capital back into the business and, typically, don't have large outside investment accounts.
 As such, they may not be sophisticated users of wealth management services.
 If the business owner wants to sell the business, this lack of understanding needs to change.
 Perhaps the most important outside advisor is the financial advisor.
 An experienced financial advisor can help with the pre-sale financial planning necessary to answer the pivotal question of whether the business owner will receive enough from the sale, after taxes, to support the owner's and their family's lifestyle.
 As part of the planning process, the financial advisor will create an asset allocation strategy for the sale proceeds and implement investments to carry out the financial and estate planning strategy to help achieve the family's goals.
-1 All references to the "Code" or the "IRC" are to the Internal Revenue Code of 1986, as amended, and the Treasury Regulations promulgated thereunder, unless stated otherwise.
-Potential buyers Potential purchasers of closely held businesses come in many forms.
+1 All references to the "Code" or the "IRC" are to the Internal Revenue Code of 1986, as amended, and the Treasury Regulations promulgated thereunder, unless stated otherwise

+Potential purchasers of closely held businesses come in many forms.

 Strategic buyers These are purchasers who want to buy the company because of certain synergies with their existing businesses.
 Strategic buyers derive more value from the acquisition than simply the intrinsic value of the company.
 As such, they may be willing to pay a premium price.
 Strategic buyers are sometimes referred to as "synergistic buyers."
 Financial buyers Typically private equity firms, these purchasers are primarily interested in the return they can achieve by purchasing the business.
 Their goal is to increase both cash flow and the company's value over a period of years and then ultimately sell the business or take it public through an initial public offering.
 Other family members or management Closely held businesses are not always sold to outside buyers.
 Many times, the business is sold to other family members or to management.
 These transactions are sometimes combined with employee stock ownership plans (ESOPs).

 Initial public offering Although less common, some closely held businesses go public to provide liquidity for shareholders or to expand operations.
 Patient capital Patient capital is typically a passive investor who buys a minority interest in the family business to provide liquidity for shareholder buyouts or growth.
 These investors, which include family offices, tend to be long-term investors.
-Readying the business for sale With the help of relevant advisors, the business owner can take numerous steps in advance of the sale to position the business to maximize the value on sale.
-Such steps include reducing costs, diversifying the customer base and developing a strong team of non-family managers.
-Business owners may incentivize these managers through "golden parachutes," bonuses (including company stock), phantom stock and stock appreciation rights.